SerafimArts/gitter-api/README.md

 }
 ```

-ApiIterator contains a lazy iterator (generator) for iterate under items chain.
-After iterator array will end ApiIterator call your constructor closure again with page + 1.
+RequestIterator contains a lazy iterator (generator) for iterate under items chain.
+After iterator array will end RequestIterator call your constructor closure again with page + 1.
 If it return empty array - iteration will end.

+> This iterator already implemented in http requests (`getMessagesIterator` and `getRoomUsersIterator` methods)

 Thats all.
 Enjoy!